 Readers like lists and bullets.
 They break up the visual monotony of one paragraph after another and make the content more alluring to read.

 Lists posts are by far the most popular posts on many blogs.
-Check out the titles of the Popular Articles on Copyblogger’s home page:
+Check out the titles of the most popular articles on Copyblogger’s home page:

 • 8 Bad Habits that Crush Your Creativity